treeverse/lakeFS/docs/integrations/emr.md

 EMR will encourage users to use s3:// with Spark as it will use EMR's proprietary driver.
 Users need to use s3a:// for this guide to work.
 {: .note}

-The Spark job reads and writes will be directed to the lakeFS instance, using the [s3 gateway](../understand/architecture.md#s3-gateway).
+The Spark job reads and writes will be directed to the lakeFS instance, using the [S3 gateway](../understand/architecture.md#s3-gateway).

-There are 2 options for configuring an EMR cluster to work with lakeFS:
+You can choose from two options for configuring an EMR cluster to work with lakeFS:
-1. When you create a cluster - All steps will use the cluster configuration.
+1. When you create a cluster - All the steps will use the cluster configuration.
    No specific configuration needed when adding a step.
-1. Configuring on each step - cluster is created with the default s3 configuration.
+1. Configuring on each step - A cluster is created with the default S3 configuration.
    Each step using lakeFS should pass the appropriate config params.

 ## Configuration on cluster creation

 Use the below configuration when creating the cluster.
-You may delete any app configuration which is not suitable for your use-case.
+You may delete any app configuration that is not suitable for your use case.
 ```json
 [{
    "Classification": "presto-connector-hive",